Hermann Grassmann

 Hermann Günther Grassmann (Graßmann, [ˈhɛʁman ˈɡʏntɐ ˈɡʁasman]; 15 April 1809 – 26 September 1877) was a German polymath known in his day as a linguist and now also as a mathematician.
 He was also a physicist, general scholar, and publisher.
 His mathematical work was little noted until he was in his sixties.
 His work preceded and exceeded the concept which is now known as a vector space.
-He introduced the Grassmannian, the space which parameterizes all k-dimensional linear subspaces of an n-dimensional vector space V.
+He introduced the Grassmannian, the space which parameterizes all k-dimensional linear subspaces of an n-dimensional vector space V. In linguistics he helped free language history and structure from each other.